 The plan is written by the class teacher, supported by the SENCo if required.
-We use the Schools Individual Provision Map (IPM see appendix).
 An agreed date to review the plan with the parents will be made at this meeting.
-Teachers are advised to refer to our whole school provision maps (see Appendix) to help plan any adjustments, approaches, resources, or interventions required.
+Teachers are advised to discuss plans with the SENCo to help plan any adjustments, approaches, resources, or interventions required.
 If additional adult support is to be provided whether in-class or outside of class, it must be clear how, what and when this will be undertaken.
 The class teacher is responsible for monitoring the impact, supported by the SENCo.
 The additional adult support is someone who must be suitably trained to undertake the intervention.

-The autumn plans will be written before the end of September; the spring and summer plans will be written within the first two weeks of each term.
-The plans will be sent to the SENCO alongside the intervention timetable within 5 working days of the meeting and a copy given to the parent.
-The meeting and any outcomes will be recorded on CPOMS.
+Autumn term plans will be written before the October half term holiday and Spring and Summer term plans will be written within the first two weeks of each term.
+The plans will be uploaded to Scholar Pack within 5 working days of the meeting and a copy given to the parent.
 The SENCo will monitor the quality of the plans.

 - 3. Do.
 The class teacher remains responsible for the child.
 Where provision is provided by teaching assistants (TAs) or specialist teachers, the responsibility remains with the class teacher.
 TAs must supplement and not replace teachers.
 Teachers are still required to work with the child to plan and assess the impact of any adjustments support or interventions.
 The SENCo will support the class teacher in the further assessment of the child's particular strengths and needs, by problem solving and advising on the effective implementation of support.
 The SENCo will monitor this provision. - 4.
-Review The class teacher will review the plan with the parents and CYP on the agreed date.
+Review class teacher will review the plan with the parents and CYP on the agreed date.
 The impact and quality of the support and interventions will be evaluated.
 This will feed back into the analysis of the pupil's needs.
 Parents will be given clear information about the impact of the support and interventions provided, enabling them to be involved in planning next steps.